Accredited glaucoma risk prediction for the clinic

 A genetic risk score for glaucoma

-We have developed a genetic risk score approach for glaucoma.
+We have developed a genetic risk score service for glaucoma, called SightScoreTM.
 Glaucoma is well suited for genetic risk score analysis due to its high heritability.
 Our approach has been published in world leading journals such as Nature Genetics2 and JAMA Ophthalmology3 and was developed using some of the world’s most extensive glaucoma patient sample collections.
+Our approach has since been significantly improved.
 It has been associated with a range of clinically relevant measures associated with glaucoma risk.

 Our genetic risk score can be calculated using a simple, saliva-based testing approach.